 According to baseline findings, within the regional study area there is a total of 39,686 First Nations people.
-The greatest proportion of First Nations people is in Penrith (5.0%), Hawkesbury (4.8%), and Wollondilly (4.4%).
+The greatest proportion of First Nations people is in Penrith (5.0 per cent), Hawkesbury (4.8 per cent), and Wollondilly (4.4 per cent).

 During consultation, concerns about impacts to the cultural and spiritual aspects of Country were raised by the Blue Mountains City Council and Wollondilly Shire Council.
 Engagement completed to inform Technical paper 9 included consultation with representatives of the Dharug (7 interviewees), Dharawal (6 interviewees), Gundungarra (6 interviewees) and Deerubbin (1) communities, who identified a list of places of cultural value within the Technical paper 9 study area.
 In addition, a representative of the Metropolitan LALC was also interviewed.

-The proposed flightpaths have avoided overflying the following Aboriginal places: Red Hands Cave, Kings Tableland, Euroka/Nye Gnorang, the Upper Kedumba Valley, as well as the Linden Ridge sites and the Emu engraving at Faulconbridge (Technical paper 9).
-However, the project does not avoid impact to the Emu Cave AP, or Shaws Creek AP in the Yellomundee Regional.
+The preliminary flight paths have avoided overflying the following Aboriginal places: Red Hands Cave, Kings Tableland, Euroka/Nye Gnorang, the Upper Kedumba Valley, and an Emu engraving at Faulconbridge (Technical paper 9).
+However, the project does not avoid impact to the Emu Cave AP, the Linden Ridge sites or Shaws Creek AP in the Yellomundee Regional Park.

-Technical paper 9 determined that Aboriginal sites will not be negatively impacted by the proposed flight paths as a whole.
+Technical paper 9 determined that Aboriginal sites will not be negatively impacted by the preliminary flight paths as a whole.
 Visual intrusion is only likely to have a negative impact on a small range of places such as historic vistas and cultural landscapes and spiritual sites such as the Emu engraving, or the Three Sisters rock formation.
-It is estimated that flights will be over 10,000 feet above ground as they pass over Mt Solitary.
+It is estimated that flights will be over 10,000 (ft) above ground as they pass over Mount Solitary.
 This means the planes will appear as small and distant.
 However, they are likely to still be heard from Echo Point.
 Impacts to Aboriginal rock engravings and paintings (through chemical interaction of pollutants on rock surfaces) are undetermined and complying with current air pollution standards is recommended until there is a better understanding of impacts.